ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

 <li>

-7-script.js is a JavaScript file that contains the logic for fetching character data from a specific API endpoint (https://swapi-api.hbtn.io/api/people/5/?format=json) using JQuery's AJAX method $.get().
+7-script.js is a JavaScript file that contains the logic for fetching character data from a specific API endpoint (https://swapi-api.hbtn.io/api/people/5/?format=json) using JQuery's AJAX method $ .get().
 Once the data is retrieved, it updates the content of the div id="character" element with the character's name extracted from the API response.</li>

 <li>